Skip to main content

 New Prostate Cancer Treatments

 Active surveillance is also an option for men who have a low risk of their cancer spreading.
-This means monitoring the cancer with regular biopsies and holding off on treatment unless there is evidence of progression.
+This means monitoring the cancer with regular biopsies and other tests, and holding off on treatment unless there is evidence of progression.
 Rates of active surveillance more than doubled between 2014 and 2021, to almost 60% of US men diagnosed with low-risk prostate cancer.

 Hormone therapy for prostate cancer